Board of Immigration Appeals

 Zoom Consultations Available!

-There are now almost 30 volumes of BIA precedent decisions, all of which we link to from this page.
+There are now around 30 volumes of BIA precedent decisions, all of which we link to from this page.
 We also link to unpublished BIA decisions.
 Although unpublished decisions do not constitute precedents, they can be very useful in preparing your case.

 The BIA allows certain non-attorneys to represent clients.
 However, non-attorneys must be part of a BIA-recognized organization (generally a nonprofit), and must have obtained BIA accreditation.